-- Any signs of confusion
+- Any signs of confusion.

-- Your living and home situation
+- Concerns about your living and home situation.

-- Medications you may need and/or are currently taking
+- Medications you may need and/or are currently taking.

 - Improve your health by assessing and addressing your specific needs.